 You've got ideas.
 Lots of ideas.
 Lots of exceptional ideas.
-But collecting winning ideas is not enough.
-To drive success, you need to marry ideation with strategy, implementation, and tracking.
+But collecting winning ideas is not enough - to drive success, you need to marry ideation with strategy, implementation, and tracking.
 It's in the implementation stage - perhaps more so than any other - that there are significant opportunities for improvement.

-Not surprisingly, survey respondents this year reported that "Alignment to use limited resources to implement the idea.
-It's far more impactful to run a challenge tied directly to a strategic imperative and show employees how their valuable ideas can directly influence the bottom line.
+Not surprisingly, survey respondents this year reported that "Alignment to Business Strategy" remains their number one criteria to pick winning ideas.
+This is a great approach, because if the winning idea doesn't satisfy a strategic need, it makes no sense to use limited resources - both time and money - to implement the idea it's far more impactful to run a challenge tied directly to a strategic imperative and show employees how their valuable ideas can directly influence the bottom line.
 When strategy drives the crowdsourcing program, organizations see results.